-- Contact the Integrated Support Pathways Team duty or advice line if appropriate.
+- Contact the MASH Team or CP advice line if appropriate.

-- Discuss with or inform parents or carers that the school will pass this information on to the ISPT duty line which could result in a referral to the social care advice and assessment team(except in the case of sexual or physical abuse when a referral will be made without parents/carers awareness or consent).
+- Discuss with or inform parents or carers that the school will pass this information on to the MASH Team or CP advice line which could result in a referral to the social care advice and assessment team(except in the case of sexual or physical abuse when a referral will be made without parents/carers awareness or consent).

 Records are kept securely, separate from the main pupil files and in a locked filing cabinet.